SanderMertens/flecs/README.md

 In reflecs, tags and components are actually entities that have a special builtin component (`EcsComponent_h`).
 As a result of that, you can turn regular entities into tags.
 A useful application of this is when you have a group of entities of which subsets belong to another entity.
-In a multiplayer game you would have a number of player entities.
-Each player has their own set of entities.
-By making the player entities tags, you can get a quick overview of which entities belong to which player.
+Imagine a multiplayer game with number of player entities.
+Each player has their own set of units.
+By making the player entities tags and adding them to the units, you can get a quick overview of which units belong to which player.
 The following example illustrates how you can achieve this:

 ```c
 ECS_COMPONENT(world, Player);